Pairing, Serving & Storing Cheese

 One last tip: look for balance.
 Try buying three different types of beer with completely different flavor profiles such as a wheat beer, IPA and a Porter.
 Pair them with a fresh goat cheese, a stinky cheese like a Limburger and a big cheddar.
 Have a tasting with your friends and encourage everyone to explore the pairings.
 Have fun and keep it simple.

-Tips for Serving Cheese
+Tips For Serving

 - When putting together a cheese board, to be served before or after dinner, remember to limit your selection to no more than five different cheeses.
 Serve cheeses of different sizes, shapes, and flavor or texture profiles to create diversity and add interest to your cheese board.
 Strong, pungent cheeses shouldn’t be placed next to delicately flavored cheeses, and try to have individual knives for each cheese.